-Vibra Healthcare, and shareholder in the Williams F1 Team
+Vibra Healthcare, and former shareholder in the Williams F1 Team

 Formula 1 is the most demonstrable example where continuous improvement and excellence in team working are critical for success.
 If you are not constantly improving, then you are going backwards both on the starting grid and in business today.

 Metro Trains Melbourne PTY Ltd

 Above with Toto Wolff, Team Principal & CEO, Mercedes-AMG Petronas Motorsport; To right with Niki Lauda, three time F1World Drivers' Champion